Ayurvedic Health || Healing Pitta

 Pitta in the blood, or “Rakta,” helps circulate nutrients and oxygen, maintain skin health, and regulate body temperature.
 Imbalances can manifest as skin rashes, acne, inflammation, hypertension and bleeding disorders.

 To balance the blood, stay hydrated and consume cooling foods and herbs.
 Avoid alcohol and caffeinated drinks.
-Learn about how Chinese medicine views blood and a few tips to heal the Blood here.
+Learn how Chinese medicine views blood and a few tips for healing the Blood here.

 SKIN:

 Pitta in the skin regulates complexion, texture, and temperature.
 It is responsible for the skin’s lustre and clarity.
-Sweat glands are involved in thermoregulation and detoxification, helping to cool the body and eliminate waste products.
+Sweat glands play a crucial role in thermoregulation and detoxification, helping to cool the body and eliminate waste products.
 When out of balance, there may be rashes, hives, acne, excessive sweating, body odour, heat intolerance and other inflammatory skin conditions.

 In Ayurveda, we use self-massage to support the skin, but if Pitta is high, you may feel oily or hot.
-You can skip oiling your skin or opt for a cooling oil like coconut oil or aloe vera gel.
+You can skip oiling your skin or opt for a cooling oil, such as coconut oil or aloe vera gel.

 Vibrant Health with Balanced Pitta

 In Ayurveda, achieving harmony within the body and mind involves recognizing and nurturing the inherent qualities of each dosha.
-Understanding Pitta’s fiery and dynamic nature can help us make conscious choices aligned with our unique constitution, season, and age!
+Understanding Pitta’s fiery and dynamic nature can help us make conscious choices that align with our unique constitution, season, and age.

 More To Explore